Updated: May 5

 One of my favorite aspects of CovidSMS is how it was built from the ground up when there was a need for it in the community.
 We provide a text service for city departments, nonprofits, and clinics to disseminate information about affordable food, counseling, medical care, and Covid-19 resources.
 On a typical day at CovidSMS, I and other members of the Community Outreach team will make numerous calls to clinics, hospitals, nonprofits, shelters, and community resource centers to inquire about the resources they provide and if they are in need of a communications platform to further disseminate information to their clients.
 We reach out to organizations, schedule virtual meetings with them, and refine our service with each partnership that comes by.

-While working in outreach, I learned that organizations want to do their best to help, but also do not have an infinite amount of time or resources at their disposal, so it is often best to explain our aims and how CovidSMS could either help save their time or extend and distribute their resources.
-If the organization is to put effort into a partnership in the hopes that it might help their clients, then we also have to build a service that can be a credit to their organization and clients.
+While working in outreach, I learned that many organizations are struggling and overwhelmed, with rapidly diminishing funds and resources at their disposal.
+As a representative of CovidSMS, it is important for me to explain how our service could potentially save their time and resources.
+If these clinics and nonprofits partner with us in the hopes that it will help their community, then we have to build a service that can be a credit to their organization.